New Zealand wins $1.8b trade deal with EU at eleventh hour

 "The calculation we have to make is if we walk away, do we lose the opportunity altogether.
 My calculation is that we would, and walking away from $1.8b is not something I was willing to do for the New Zealand economy," Ardern said.

-Kiwifruit, fisheries, and Pharmac the big winners.
+Kiwifruit, fisheries, and Pharmac the big winners

 Big winners include the Kiwifruit and seafood industries.

-On day one of the agreement kiwifruit, wine, onions, apples, mānuka honey and manufactured goods will receive tariff free access to the European single market.
+On day one of the agreement, kiwifruit, wine, onions, apples, mānuka honey and manufactured goods will receive tariff-free access to the European single market.

-Since the 1970s, Kiwifruit exporters had been paying $8.80 per $100 of exports to the EU.
+Since the 1970s, kiwifruit exporters had been paying $8.80 per $100 of exports to the EU.
 That tariff will be completely eliminated on day one of the deal.

-Zespri chairman Bruce Cameron said the agreement would set New Zealand up to "expand our exports to Europe, providing more European consumers with the highest quality Zespri Kiwifruit and helping deliver strong returns for our growers".
+Zespri chairman Bruce Cameron said the agreement would set New Zealand up to "expand our exports to Europe, providing more European consumers with the highest-quality Zespri kiwifruit and helping deliver strong returns for our growers".

-Seafood currently has a 25 per cent tariff, this will also be eliminated on day one saving New Zealand exporters $25 per $100 of exports.
+Seafood currently has a 25 per cent tariff but this will also be eliminated on day, one saving New Zealand exporters $25 per $100 of exports.

-There had been fears the cost of medicines would increase under the agreement, with the European pharmaceutical industry lobbying for an extension of patent terms that would push up the price of drugs, hurting national drug-buying agency, Pharmac.
+There had been fears the cost of medicines would increase under the agreement, with the European pharmaceutical industry lobbying for an extension of patent terms that would push up the price of drugs, hurting national drug-buying agency Pharmac.

 New Zealand has managed to push back on that ask, leaving patent terms unchanged, by the agreement, potentially saving Pharmac hundreds of millions of dollars a year.